alexsofluffy/chess-game/README.md

 fix it!

 # License
-My code cannot be used for commercial use without permission.
+My code cannot be used for commercial purposes without permission.